hanabi/hanabi.github.io/Reference.md

   * Alice clues Cathy about a rainbow 4.
   * Bob is promised the rainbow 2 and the rainbow 3, so he knows that these cards must be on slots 1 and slot 3.
   * However, Bob also knows that you should always play the card with the most information on it first, so he plays his slot 3 card as rainbow 2 (instead of slot 1, the left-most card).

-### The Finesse

-* The *Finesse* is a move covered in [beginner guide](https://github.com/Zamiell/hanabi-conventions/blob/master/Beginner.md).
-It is when you get a player to blind-play a card to prevent a misplay from occuring.

-### Finesse Position

-* As covered in the [beginner guide](https://github.com/Zamiell/hanabi-conventions/blob/master/Beginner.md), a player's *Finesse Position* refers to the slot that their left-most unclued card is in.

 ### The Prompt + Finesse